Patient Portal206-264-1111 Schedule Appointment

 • Fatigue or nutrient deficiencies over time

-Many people are misdiagnosed with IBS-D (Irritable Bowel Syndrome with Diarrhea) when they actually have BAM.
+Many patients are misdiagnosed with IBS-D when the real issue is BAM.

 • Floating or greasy stools (steatorrhea)